Turn accidents into opportunities–career opportunities.

-From turning wrenches to operating welders, Collision Reconditioning Technology training demands a varied skillset, after all, every vehicle is different, and so is every accident.
-This fleet of skills involves understanding a vehicle’s internal systems and external elements including the following repair areas/procedures:
+From turning wrenches to operating welders, Collision Reconditioning Technology training demands a varied skillset.
+After all, every vehicle is different, and so is every accident.
+Successful repairs require an understanding of a vehicle’s internal systems and external elements, including the following repair areas and procedures:

 Why is it called Collision Reconditioning Technology?